Irish Breakfast Tea

 - 2 cups brewed Irish Breakfast Tea

-- 1. In a saucepan, combine rolled oats and brewed Irish Breakfast Tea, bringing to a boil.
+- 1. In a saucepan, bring brewed Irish Breakfast Tea to a boil, then add rolled oats.

-- 2. Reduce heat and simmer for about 5 minutes until the oats are cooked.
+- 2. Cook for about 5 minutes, stirring occasionally, until the oats are tender.

-- 3. Serve topped with sliced banana, walnuts, honey, and a sprinkle of cinnamon.
+- 3. Serve topped with sliced banana, almond butter, maple syrup, and mixed nuts.

 Irish Breakfast Tea Infused Vegetable Stir-Fry

-A vibrant vegetable stir-fry infused with the robust flavors of Irish Breakfast Tea, making for a healthy and colorful dish.
+A colorful vegetable stir-fry enhanced with the depth of Irish Breakfast Tea, served over brown rice for a wholesome meal.

 - 2 cups mixed vegetables (bell peppers, broccoli, carrots)